 Colnago, possibly the most desired bike on the planet, has been around kicking the heck out of races for quite a while.
 For over 50 years, this Italian company has been producing race winning frames.

 What was started as a simple workshop in Cambiago, Italy is now globally recognized as the quintessential race-bred bike.

 Many bike critics consider Colnago’s frames to be more on the traditional side of the spectrum.
 While this might be true to some extent, it is worth noting that Colnago was one of the earliest companies to research and employ carbon fiber in their frames.

 Today, they continue to build some of the world’s strongest steel and carbon road bikes.
 What’s more, is that they give their customers a really wide range of colors for their frames plus the option of getting a custom color from the manufacturer.

-In 1952, a 20 year old Ernesto Colnago handed in a resignation notice at the Gloria bike factory he was working in.
-He did this in order to start his own company in Cambiago, a small town on the north-east of Milan.
+In 1952, a 20-year-old Ernesto Colnago handed in a resignation notice at the Gloria bike factory he was working in.
+He did this in order to start his own company in Cambiago, a small town in the north-east of Milan.

-He set up the company’s premises which had an area of no more than 25 square metres and was hugely indebted to his family for cutting down their mulberry tree to provide his workshop with wood.
+He set up the company’s premises which had an area of no more than 25 square meters and was hugely indebted to his family for cutting down their mulberry tree to provide his workshop with wood.

 Soon after, he was building wheels for some of the best cyclists of those days, including Giorgio Albani and the legendary Fausto Coppi.